strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 9 Apr 2025 --

+- Added orders context file in context package and orders context provider to providers file.
+This is now used in the owner dashboard component for displaying orders and order action confirmation component.
+This allows the orders to be updated when an order is updated or deleted.

+---

 -- 8 Apr 2025 --

 - Delete button correctly displays an action confirmation on click, clicking yes deletes the order from the backend and displays a confirmation modal.

+---

 -- 7 Apr 2025 --